1992 Pasay local elections

-Team Calixto-Monsod-Claudio

 Background

 Mayor Pablo Cuneta ran for re-election.
-He was challenged by Rolando Briones and former Vice Mayor Eduardo "Duay" Calixto.
+He was challenged by Rolando Briones and again by former Vice Mayor Eduardo "Duay" Calixto.

 Vice Mayor Ibarra Cruz ran for re-election.
-He was challenged by former Vice Mayor Wenceslao Trinidad.
+He was challenged by former Vice Mayor Wenceslao "Peewee" Trinidad.

-Representative Lorna Verano-Yap won't ran for re-election.
-Running in her place is former Mayor Jovito Claudio and Edgardo Cuneta, son of Mayor Pablo Cuneta.
+Representative Lorna Verano-Yap did not run for re-election.
+Running in her place was former Mayor Jovito Claudio and Edgardo Cuneta, son of Mayor Pablo Cuneta.